tengcharmaine/tp/docs/DeveloperGuide.md

 The `edit` feature has the following operations in `ModelManager` which implements the `Model` interface:

-- Model#setPerson: Replaces the given person target with `editedPerson`. target must exist in the address book.
+- Model#setPerson: Replaces the given person target with `editedPerson`.
+Target must exist in the address book.
 The person identity of `editedPerson` must not be the same as another existing person in the address book.

 - Model#hasPerson: Returns true if a person with the same identity as person exists in the address book.